Gema manual page

 Output: fn((g,a b)

-and to translate nested constructs.
-Both of these are done by simply modifying
+parentheses and to translate nested constructs.
+Both of these are done

 Rule: (# # #)=#(#,#)